BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

    * **Derive a Key.** Alternatively, you can choose to export specific derived keys on your own, while keeping the seed in the app.
    * **Shard a Seed.** Finally, you can improve the resilience of your seed by sharding it with SSKR and giving out those shares.

-**Gordian Seed Tool** is designed so that once you've imported a seed you don't need to ever export it.
-But, if you want to, you can:
+The philosophy of **Gordian Seed Tool** is that once you've imported a seed you shouldn't need to ever export it.
+Nonetheless, you sometimes must in the modern-day, and that's supported by the following functions:

 4. **Export a Seed.** You can export seeds using a variety of interoperable specifications.
 5. **Delete a Seed.** You can also just delete a seed.

+In the future we expect that more wallets will be able to participate with **Seed Tool** in a request/response cycle, particularly for derived child keys, and that **Seed Tool** will even be able to sign PSBTs with its seeds based on requests.

 ### Viewing the Main Menu